 Treatment Solutions for PFAS Plumes

 There has been an increasing awareness to the widespread contamination associated with per- and polyfluorinated alkyl substances (PFAS).
-With a lack of effective remediation options to degrade PFAS, including PFOS, PFAS etc., there is an established need to mitigate or eliminate the risk that these contaminants pose, particularly when it comes to their characteristics of being large, dilute plumes with very low regulatory limits.
-At the present time, the accepted remediation method is to use pump and treat systems, that usually have exorbitant associated costs.
+With a lack of effective remediation options to degrade PFAS, including Perfluorooctanesulfonic acid (PFOS) and Perfluorooctanoic acid (PFOA) etc., there is an established need to mitigate or eliminate the risk that these contaminants pose, particularly when it comes to their characteristics of being large, dilute plumes with very low regulatory limits.
+Up until recently, the remediation method most often used is an ex-situ solution: pump and treat systems, that usually have exorbitant associated costs.
 Because we cannot (yet) destruct or degrade PFAS efficiently in groundwater, we need to look at innovative strategies, such as elimination of risk, to address these contaminants.

 REGENESIS has a proven in situ colloidal activated carbon remedy called PlumeStop®, that can cut off and contain PFAS plumes for many years at contaminated sites.
 This solution for PFAS plumes forms a cost-effective means to decrease or avoid the operating and maintenance costs of above-ground treatment systems.
+It is also a far more green and sustainable solution and no waste is produced.
 The short video on the right-hand side explains how it works.

 Third-Party Research Article Publications

 Three third-party research articles have been published in Wiley’s peer-reviewed Remediation Journal on in situ PFAS treatment solution using colloidal activated carbon.
 Click the links below for more information and download the research articles: